spacedriveapp/spacedrive/docs/architecture/DistributedDataSync.md

 > Note: Not all data falls under these two categories, some might be derived from shared/owned data, and/or not synchronized at all.

-The `files` dataset (unique records of files based on content adressable storage) is derived on each client from `file_paths`.
+The `files` dataset (unique records of files based on content addressable storage) is derived on each client from `file_paths`.
 This data is generated post-sync for the purposes of local relations for shared state to optimize data queries.